 B.1.3 Design Traffic Densities and Types

 A key issue following collection and collation of data is the accurate representation of “Design Traffic Densities and Types” in the risk assessment.
-This raises the issue over whether average, peak or some intermediate values should be used as the base case and of the traffic limits appropriate to the assessment.I some cases, it might be appropriate to identify an average of the daily traffic densities and types for these routes or operations and for the survey area as a whole.
+This raises the issue over whether average, peak or some intermediate values should be used as the base case and of the traffic limits appropriate to the assessment.
+In some cases, it might be appropriate to identify an average of the daily traffic densities and types for these routes or operations and for the survey area as a whole.

 Routes and operational areas associated with and used by leisure craft, fishing vessels, aggregate dredging and other marine activities, should be identified.
-The seasonal variation of such traffic, if appropriate, should be closely examined and the data used to assess the specific risks relevant to these vessel types together with their interaction with larger vessels which might be navigating on through routes.
+The seasonal variation of such traffic should be closely examined and the data used to assess the specific risks relevant to these vessel types together with their interaction with larger vessels which might be navigating on through routes.

-Developers should be aware of the fact that the traffic survey and assessment requirements cover all vessel types and sizes.
-In these respects, many smaller vessels will not be equipped with the Automatic Identification System (AIS) and therefore will not be detected using that system alone.
+Developers should be aware that the traffic survey and assessment requirements cover all vessel types and sizes.
+Many smaller vessels will not be equipped with the Automatic Identification System (AIS) and therefore will not be detected using that system alone.
 Similarly, if radar surveys are made from shore locations, account should be taken of the operational range of such radars based on antenna height and target vessel size.
 Where small vessels cannot be detected visually or by either of these two methods, alternative arrangements should be made to fairly assess traffic types, routes and operations within the whole of the area under survey.

-Additionally, it should be borne in mind that there are very great differences in the levels of training, equipment & manoeuvrability amongst the various vessel categories – for which see Table 10, section B.3..
+Additionally, it should be noted that there are differences in the levels of training, equipment & manoeuvrability amongst the various vessel categories – for which see Table 10, section B.3.7.

 B1.4 Human Element